 Congratulations!
 Whether you're a recent high school or college graduate, this is a huge accomplishment.
 Many of us look back on graduation and wish we could give our younger selves some advice.
 So, we're here to share with you what we wish we knew when we graduated.

 1. Have some fun!

 Unfortunately your summer vacation after high school is often the last time you and all of your friends will be in the same place at the same time.
 When friends embark on new adventures whether it be moving away to college, starting a career, or starting a family; it isn’t always easy to stay as close as before.
 Take these few months to make some lasting memories with all of your friends and loved ones.
 Have a ton of beach days, binge on Netflix or take a drive around the island together.

 2. Figure out what credit is all about.

 You’ve heard adults talking about credit and your credit score all the time, but I bet you don’t fully get what the fuss is all about.
 Truth be told, you probably won’t use it right now, but you should definitely think about it.
 You’ll need it later.
 If you think you’ll ever need to borrow money (like for a car or house), rent a house or even get certain jobs, you’ll need a good credit score.
-Check out this video for a quick reference.

 3. Plan for your finances now.